nickinack/MLC/README.md

 :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: Work In Progress :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles:

 # About
 The MLC++ is a collection of C++ Emulators for unsupervised clustering algorithms.
-The algorithms planned to be coded are KNN clustering , DBSCAN clustering and Hirearchial clustering with optimised space and time complexity.
+The algorithms planned to be coded are KNN clustering , DBSCAN clustering and PCA reduction with optimised space and time complexity.
 The objective of this project is to get a deeper understanding and working of each of the above mentioned algorithm.
 Work is in progress.
 The project uses file handling as a method to store data.
 Programs have been segmented into modular files in order to have an easier workflow.

 # Running
 Go to the directory which contains your desired clustering algorithm and type the following commands